paulw11/subscription-monitor/README.md

 **A framework for monitoring auto renewing subscriptions on iOS**

 SubscriptionMonitor automates the tasks required to validate in-app purchase receipts for auto-renewing subscriptions.
 It will periodically refresh the application receipt and validate it against your server.
-It will then deliver an NSNotification (and optionally invoke a closure) to let your app know that the receipt has been refreshed and that it should check for changes in subscriptions.
+An NSNotification (and optionally a closure invocation) is used to let your app know that the receipt has been refreshed and that it should check for changes in subscriptions.

+**Features**

+* Pluggable architecture allows you to define your own receipt validation class
+* Support for sandbox and production receipt validation
+* Support for "free" products; enable base functionality that can be overridden by subscriptions using in a consistent manner

 ## Requirements
 SubscriptionMonitor supports iOS 9 and above.
 Your project must be written in Swift 3 in order to integrate SubscriptionManager.